torsor-io/yaw/README.md

 3. **Mathematically principled**: Programs can be simplified algebraically and stored efficienctly

-As we get closer to fault-tolerant computation, a language that runs freely, fault-tolerantly, and with minimal representational overhead seems like a good idea.
+As we get closer to error-corrected computation, a language that runs freely, fault-tolerantly, and with minimal representational overhead seems like a good idea.

 ## Core concepts